 Unless a person is undertaking the functions of a business agent as outlined in the legislation, there is no requirement for them to hold a licence or certificate of registration.

-We will provide more information to assist businesses distinguish between licensed activities and administrative work before the reforms start.
+More information to assist businesses distinguish between licensed activities and administrative work can be found on our website.

 Can I extend the 4 year time period as an Assistant Agent?
 What about extenuating circumstances?

 No. The period of 4 years provides ample time to complete the qualification, with a buffer for time away from work due to health, family or other reasons.

 How to change my existing certificate to the new one